Skip to Content

 Long Life

 We’ve already talked about how we build and test these items to 300%.
+They exceed the capacities of most other pans.
 This also leads to a long life.
 The crane trash skips I lived with in my career were fragile.
+The 3/16 steel plate construction continues up the steel sides and really stiffens the structure.
 The first generation of boat skips I was selling 15 years ago are mostly still in service.
 And likely with zero repairs outside of the safety latches that were meant to keep the bale arms vertical, and not for use during hoisting.
 These Crane Skip Pans are even more durable and don’t have the safety latch in the first place.
 Outside of paint and annual inspections, you shouldn’t need to do anything to our crane skip pans.

 Safety in Design of Crane Skip Pan